01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day3.md

                   columns=['Date','Company_A'])
 ```

-1. Using Plotly express, reproduce the plot in the image.
+1. Using **Plotly express**, reproduce the plot in the image.
 As the data is generated randomly I do not expect you to reproduce the same line.

 ![alt text][logo_ex6]